-When activating duplication for a DRB, NG-RAN should ensure that at least one serving cell is activated for each logical channel of the DRB; and when the deactivation of SCells leaves no serving cells activated for a logical channel of the DRB, NG-RAN should ensure that duplication is also deactivated.
+When activating duplication for a DRB, NG-RAN should ensure that at least one serving cell is activated for each logical channel associated with an activated RLC entity of the DRB; and when the deactivation of SCells leaves no serving cells activated for a logical channel of the DRB, NG-RAN should ensure that duplication is also deactivated for the RLC entity associated with the logical channel.

-When duplication is activated, the original PDCP PDU and the corresponding duplicate shall not be transmitted on the same carrier.
-The primary and secondary logical channels can either belong to the same MAC entity (referred to as CA duplication) or to different ones (referred to as DC duplication).
-In CA duplication, logical channel mapping restrictions are used in MAC to ensure that the primary and secondary logical channels are not sent on the same carrier.
+When duplication is activated, the original PDCP PDU and the corresponding duplicate(s) shall not be transmitted on the same carrier.
+The logical channels of a DRB configured with duplication can either belong to the same MAC entity (referred to as CA duplication) or to different ones (referred to as DC duplication).
+CA duplication can also be configured in either or both of the MAC entities together with DC duplication when duplication over more than two legs is configured in the UE.
+In CA duplication, logical channel mapping restrictions are used in a MAC entity to ensure that the different logical channels of a DRB in the MAC entity are not sent on the same carrier.
 When CA duplication is configured for an SRB, one of the logical channels associated to the SRB is mapped to SpCell.